qrtl/psc-custom/partner_view_adjust/README.rst

 |badge1| |badge2| |badge3|

-This module does the following:
+This module makes adjustments to partner views.

-- Add to the ref fields to the partner list view.
+- The module should not include changes to models or business logic.

 **Table of contents**